CarlSargunar/Aspire-Demo/1. Aspire App/Readme.md

     docker run --rm -it -d -p 18888:18888 -p 4317:18889 --name aspire-dashboard mcr.microsoft.com/dotnet/aspire-dashboard:8.2

 The two ports exposed by the conainer are :
-- 4317:18889 - the port for Open Telemetry Protocol (OTLP)
+- 4317:18889 - the port for Open Telemetry Protocol (OTLP).
+This will be used later in appsettings.json
 - 18888:18888 - the port for the Aspire Dashboard

 *Note:* You can optionally allow anonymous access to the dashboard by adding the the following environmental variable